 Understanding American generations is key to understanding the forces that have brought Trump to the fore.
-Very few millennials support Trump: this is key because millennials, generally born in the 1980s and raised in the 1990s, grew up in a very different America than Baby Boomers, who were mostly born in the 1950s and came of age in the 1960s.
+Very few Millennials support Trump: this is key because Millennials, generally born in the 1980s and raised in the 1990s, grew up in a very different America than Baby Boomers, who were mostly born in the 1950s and came of age in the 1960s.

-The US of the 1950s was a time of unparalleled economic, social and geopolitical security.
+The America of the 1950s was a time of unparalleled economic, social and geopolitical security.
 While the Soviet threat was very real, it was also distant: Soviet terrorism never reached US soil.
 Americans believed the American Dream was coming true as suburbs and highways brought home ownership to vast swathes of the country.
 Social roles were solid: men worked, women stayed home, races didn’t mix, gays stayed closeted and very few questioned any of that.

 So it’s not surprising that many Baby Boomers would think of such days fondly, especially considering the coming tumult that brought race riots, decaying cities and rising crime.
 Generations born beyond the Leave It To Beaver era have no memory of a time when Americans didn’t think their country was on the wrong track.

 When Trump, born in 1946, slaps “Make American Great Again” on his hat, he’s very much talking about returning the country to his mythic childhood memories.
 Never you mind that the 1950s were a time of deeply embedded racism, sexism and cultural conformity, and that the Baby Boomers who grew up in the 50s are also the same generation responsible for the collapsing social and cultural order in the 1960s and 70s.